01binary/zeroweb/src/articles/kalman-filter.md

 Measuring physical quantities results in readings that follow this Gaussian distribution due to the [Holographic Principle](https://www.semanticscholar.org/paper/The-Holographic-Principle-Opening-Lecture-Hooft/43ce0cb38dba603c08c21d135fa4754fa5a95a41) of the Universe:

-> The one-dimensional array of data that makes up the entire content of the Universe is stretched over a 3D surface with 1 bit of information every 0.724 x 10<sup>-64</sup>cm<sup>2</sup>.
+> The one-dimensional array of data that makes up the Universe is stretched over a 3D surface with 1 bit of information every 0.724 x 10<sup>-64</sup>cm<sup>2</sup>.

 When the Universe is "sampled" by taking a measurement, the sample is interpolated by using a strategy discovered by Carl Gauss: surrounding bits are blended in depending on distance of the sample from the "center" of each bit.